-- 1. Looked after children and children who were previously looked after but immediately became subject to adoption, a child arrangements order, or special guardianship order.
+- 1. Looked after children and children who were previously looked after but immediately became subject to adoption, a child arrangements order, or a special guardianship order.
+This includes children who have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (See note a) - 2.
-Children who have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(See note a) - 3.
 Children with a sibling already attending the preferred school and who will still be attending at the time of admission.
-(See note b) - 4.
-Children attending a named area partnership primary school. (see note c) - 5.
+(See note b) - 3.
+Children attending a named area partnership primary school.
+(See note c) - 4.
 Distance from the child's home to school measured in a straight line.
 Those living nearest the school have priority.
 (See note d)